MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1effects/ne-d2d1effects-d2d1_bitmapsource_orientation.md

 ## -description

-Speficies whether a flip and/or rotation operation should be performed by the <a href="/windows/desktop/Direct2D/bitmap-source">Bitmap source effect</a>
+Specifies whether a flip and/or rotation operation should be performed by the <a href="/windows/desktop/Direct2D/bitmap-source">Bitmap source effect</a>

 ## -enum-fields